mithunpaul08/tutorials/allennlp.md

 ## If you want to read their tutorial and get bored.
 The first two part of the table of contents in [this](https://github.com/allenai/allennlp/tree/master/tutorials) page is what I already made you guys do.
 Now for the data part read [this](https://github.com/allenai/allennlp/blob/master/tutorials/getting_started/predicting_paper_venues/predicting_paper_venues_pt1.md) tutorial

+**Note: be prepared to go through multiple iterations of both the basic and intermediate tutorials before you can completely understand everything. **

 ## or If you want to just get going.
 - create a new python project
 - create a file called wrapper_model.py